veronicaguerrini/LightMetaEbwt_Alcob/README.md

 ### Preprocessing step

 The required data structures can be obtained by running BCR [https://github.com/giovannarosone/BCR_LCP_GSA] on input the fasta file of the entire collection *S*.
-This task for our tool can be achieved using, for example, BCR [5], Egsa [16], gsacak [15], GAP [6] or eGAP [7].
-As the set G of genomes is the same for each experiment, we can build the data structures of G only once, by using GAP4
-.
-Then we can use BCR5
-(it is a tool for very large collection of short reads) for building the data structures for R and use eGAP6 for merging them obtaining the data structures for the entire collection S. On the other hand, exploiting the mathematical properties of the permutation associated with the eBWT and LCP array

 ### Run